devtron-labs/devtron/docs/user-guide/resource-browser.md

 ### Edit a Node Config

-`Edit node config` allows you to directly edit any node.
+This allows you to directly edit any node.
 It will open the editor which contains all the configuration settings in which the default format is YAML.
 You can edit multiple objects, although changes are applied one at a time.

 ![Figure 14: Editing Node Config](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/kubernetes-resource-browser/edit-config.gif)

-* You can edit or modify the parameters or values of a node by clicking **Edit node config**.
+* Go to the `YAML` tab and click **Edit YAML**.
+* Make the changes using the editor.
-* Click **Review Changes** to compare the changes in the YAML file.
+* Click **Review & Save changes** to compare the changes in the YAML file.
-* Click **Update Node**.
+* Click **Apply changes** to confirm.

 ### Delete a Node

-* Search a node by name or label in the search bar.
-* On the node, click the ellipsis button and then click **Delete**.
+You can also delete a node by clicking the **Delete** button present on the right-hand side.

 ![Figure 15a: Deleting a Node](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/kubernetes-resource-browser/delete-node.jpg)